elastisys/security-review/README.md

 7. Are other adjacent services (e.g., container registry, logging environment, identity provider) updated, as required to avoid vulnerabilities?

-### Case-1- Cloud Run Container Security

-1. What is the source of base image ?
-Is is signed one ?
-Do we have a lean base image
-2. How vulnerabilities found at Non-OS level (Python, npm, ruby gems, etc)
-3. Is your container follows CIS benchmark ?
-4. Is there any extra packages in container that can be security vulnerabilities ?
-5. Is your container running as a user ?

 ### Use of Cryptography

 1. Do you encrypt traffic over open networks?
 Do you use HTTPS over the Internet?